Lessons From my Latest Home Inspection

 A Real-Life Example: The Barn

 Take our latest project, the barn: a detached accessory building, aka. a workshop with a rec. room above.
-When we had our insulation inspected, we walked through with the inspector and asked, What’s the bare minimum to get this done?
+We weren't ready to completely finish the build, but the city forced our final inspection.
+So when we had our insulation inspected, we walked through with the inspector and asked, What’s the bare minimum to get this done?

 When it came down to it, our inspector didn’t care about the mud and tape.
 Didn’t care about the plywood floors.
 But he did flag our exposed spray-foam insulation on the 10’ ceiling.
 The last inspector didn’t say a word about it, but this one wanted it covered.
 So we grabbed some drywall and got it done.